 Somerset's Climate Emergency Strategy documents

-Electric Vehicle draft Strategy
+Electric Vehicle Strategy

 Somerset’s Climate Emergency Strategy

 Somerset’s Climate Emergency Strategy has been developed jointly by the five Somerset local authorities, sector experts and external partners following a public consultation that took place in January 2020 and was formally adopted by all five Councils in November 2020.

 The aim of the strategy is to reduce carbon emissions in the county and make Somerset a county resilient to the inevitable effects of Climate Change.